 A complete study covers five core components:

-- Executive Summary with dollar allocations by asset class
+| Executive Summary | Dollar allocations by asset class |

-- Narrative Report with methodology and legal citations
+| Narrative Report | Methodology and legal citations |

-- Schedule of Assets organized by recovery period
+| Schedule of Assets | Organized by recovery period |

-- Engineering Documentation supporting each classification
+| Engineering Documentation | Supporting each classification |

 Core Report Sections Every Quality Study Must Contain